 If you think your child has appendicitis, take them to your GP or local emergency department.
 A diagnosis of appendicitis is important because the inflammation causes the appendix to swell, and sometimes it can leak its contents into the stomach.
 This can make your child very sick.

 If your child is in significant pain, which is made worse by moving or touching the stomach, go straight to your local emergency department.

 The doctor will ask for a history of your child's symptoms and illness.
 They will examine your child by checking the site of the pain and pressing on the abdomen.
-The doctor may also ask your child to walk to assess their pain.

 Sometimes it can be difficult to work out the cause of stomach pain as there are many possible reasons.
 If the doctor is not sure if it is appendicitis, they may keep your child in hospital and watch them to see if their symptoms get worse.
 Sometimes tests will be performed to help work out